-As Canadian Mennonite Brethren, we are being called to prayer this January.
-My sojourn as a disciple of Jesus from 2020 into 2021 has impressed upon me that prayer is the primary means by which we “set our sights” and “think about” life under the Son.
-This is affirmed by Paul: “Since you have been raised to new life with Christ, set your sights on the realities of heaven, where Christ sits in the place of honor at God’s right hand.
+My journey as a disciple of Jesus over the years has impressed upon me that prayer is the primary means by which we “set our sights” and “think about” life under the Son.
+This is indirectly affirmed by Paul: “Since you have been raised to new life with Christ, set your sights on the realities of heaven, where Christ sits in the place of honour at God’s right hand.
 Think about the things of heaven, not the things of earth.
 For you died to this life, and your real life is hidden with Christ in God” (Colossians 3:1-3).
 Prayer corrects human myopia transporting one in spirit to a reality we understand as the Kingdom of God.
 This kingdom is ruled by the One in whom “we live and move and have our being” (Acts 17:28).
-We pray in faith as Mennonite Brethren believing that our words supernaturally reach the Son who exists beyond life under the sun.
+We pray in faith believing that our words supernaturally reach the Son who exists beyond life under the sun.
 On this matter, Julian of Norwich claimed, “Prayer unites the soul to God.”
 More than that, prayer changes things under the sun.
 God ordains prayer not only as a means to relationship, but as a vehicle for personal transformation into Christlikeness.
 Even more, prayer impacts our circle of influence for good, and enables us to bear up well under our hardships; hence Scripture’s passionate call to this spiritual discipline (Romans 12:12; Philippians 4:6; Colossians 4:2; 1 Thessalonians 5:17).

-This January, as you heed the call to prayer for the life and work of the Mennonite Brethren, do so knowing that no matter what trouble 2021 brings – and it will come—Jesus promised, “In this world you will have trouble.
+As you heed the call to prayer for the life and work of the kingdom, do so knowing that no matter what trouble comes – and it will come—Jesus promised, “In this world you will have trouble.
 But take heart!
 I have overcome the world!”
 (John 16:33).
-Indeed, grace, hope, peace and joy are our traveling companions as we traverse 2021 under the sun.
+Indeed, grace, hope, peace and joy are our travelling companions as we traverse our lives under the sun.

 1 Pilgrimage Journals is the unpublished work of Philip Gunther.